 The following foods all naturally assist digestion:

-- Sauerkraut and artichokes are a good source of FOS (fructo-oligosaccharides are prebiotics– best pals with good bacteria and makes the gut a great environment for probiotic party).
+- Sauerkraut and artichokes are a good source of FOS (fructo-oligosaccharides are prebiotics– best pals with good bacteria and make the gut a great environment for a probiotic party).

 - Fermented foods are a good source of live bacteria – live yoghurt, kefir, kimchi and miso.

 - Vegetables including leeks, onions, asparagus and root vegetables act as a prebiotic as they contain inulin which supports healthy bacteria.

-- Fennel is great digestive aid, sprinkle seeds into meals or roast whole.
+- Fennel is a great digestive aid, sprinkle seeds into meals or roast whole.

 - Chew your food, over and over, to stimulate the production of digestive enzymes and secretion of stomach acid.

 - Sit down to eat in a calm environment so your body can register this and focus on the task in hand.
 Take breaks between mouthfuls and put down your knife and fork.

 - 30 minutes after your meal take a gentle walk or move around a little.

-- Try to leave 3 hours before your evening meal and bedtime, ideally have this meal around 6.30-7pm so that digestive activity won’t effect sleep.
+- Try to leave 3 hours before your evening meal and bedtime, ideally have this meal around 6.30-7.00pm so that digestive activity won’t affect sleep.

 - If stressed avoid caffeine and alcohol as stress can over stimulates the bowel leading to cramps and diarrhoea, adding further stimulants will simply exacerbate the situation.